phillywhitty/The_Golfers/README.md

 5. Scroll down to the **Github Pages** section.
 7. Select the Master Branch as the source and **Confirm** the selection.
 8. Wait a minute or two and it should be live for viewing.

+### Future Features

+- **Email Confirmation for Account Creation:**
+Implement email confirmation as part of the account creation process to bolster security measures and ensure effective user identity verification

+- **Enhanced Interaction Through User Profiles:**
+Develop user profiles accessible to all, facilitating user interaction through features such as liking, commenting, and sharing interests.
+This cultivates a sense of community and connectivity among users

 ## Credits and Contact
 ### Content